SCIENTISTS OPINION

 Camilla Rees, MBA

-Executive Director of MBA, Broad Perspective Health, a Patient Advocacy and Education Limited Liability Company
+Executive Director of MBA, Broad Perspective Health, a Patient Education and Advocacy Limited Liability Company.

 L. Lloyd Morgan, BS Electronic Engineering

-For identification purposes only: All statements are mine and mine alone and do not represent positions or opinions of the United States Central Brain Tumor Registry, the Bioelectromagnetics Society or the Brain Tumor Epidemiology Consortia.
+* For identification purposes only: All statements are mine and mine alone.
+Therefore, they do not represent positions or opinions of the U.S. Central Brain Tumor Registry, the Bioelectromagnetics Society, or the Epidemiologic Brain Tumor Consortia.

 Janet Newton